-Mason's Arlington Campus, in the Virginia Square neighborhood of Arlington County near Washington, D.C., focuses on graduate and professional programs.
+Mason Square, in the Virginia Square neighborhood of Arlington County near Washington, D.C., focuses on graduate and professional programs.
 It offers graduate degrees in law, conflict analysis and resolution, policy, business, arts management, executive and professional education, and more.
-The Arlington Campus is also home to the Institute for Digital InnovAtion.
-(For more information, visit idia.gmu.edu.)Available campus resources include a writing center, library, and a full range of University Life services.
+Mason Square is also home to the Institute for Digital Innovation.
+(For more information, visit idia.gmu.edu.)
+Available campus resources include a writing center, library, and a full range of University Life services.
 Open study lounges and a computer lab are available for student use.
 The campus is within walking distance of the Virginia Square-GMU Metro Station on the Orange Line.

-arlington.gmu.edu
+masonsquare.gmu.edu